-In my opinion, the blended format offers the best learning situation.
+The blended format offers the best learning situation (USDOE, 2010).
 It’s like a web-enhanced course on steroids.
 You’ll get to meet with the students in person, share all types of great resources online, and continue discussions online instead of having the conversation end when the face-to-face class ends.
 The three most important things I’d tell faculty transitioning from regular face-to-face classes (F2F) to that of a blended format are as follows:

 1. Establish a clear schedule that explicitly outlines the activities to be conducted according to your blended format.

-2. Revisit each of your F2F lessons and assignments to decide which ones are compatible for the online format and adapt them accordingly.
+2. Revisit each of your F2F lessons and assignments to decide which ones are compatible with the online format and adapt them accordingly.

 3. Apply many of the same basic principles for engendering a community of inquiry in your F2F to that of the blended format.